ppy/osu-wiki/wiki/Glossary/en.md

 1. another word for a grade
 2. a player’s standing in the online leaderboard (a.k.a. player ranking)
 3. the verb "to rank", which is when someone second another moderator’s nomination and include a submitted beatmap to the ranked beatmap list, making scores achieved by anyone playing it count towards each player’s ranking.
    Getting their beatmaps ranked is a goal of every beatmapper.

 ### Ranking

-Ranking&mdash;alternatively called "leaderboard"&mdash;is a list that sorts members of the osu!community according to certain criteria.
+Ranking, alternatively called "leaderboard", is a list that sorts members of the osu!community according to certain criteria.
 This can also refer to one's position in such a list.

 osu! currently has three rankings:

 - Player rankings: the ranking most commonly referred to, this list sorts players depending on their ranked score.
   Ranked score is the sum of the highest scores that a player has achieved in every ranked beatmap they had played.
   Scores achieved from ranked beatmaps are taken into account.
   Only one score from each beatmapset (the highest) is taken into account, regardless of how many difficulty versions it has.
 - Beatmapper rankings: this list sorts everyone who has created at least one ranked beatmap, depending on the weighted average of all the ratings given to their beatmaps by other players, multiplied by a bonus modifier that increases the more ranked beatmaps they have.
 - Moderator rankings: this list sorts moderators depending on how many posts they have made in the beatmap sub-forums, i.e. how much beatmap modding they are doing.

 ### Recalc

-Recalc is short for "Recalculate slider lengths".
+Recalc is short for _Recalculate slider lengths_.
 Recalc is a command under the `Timing` header of the editor screen.

 Usage of this is suggested after a BPM change is made, if the beatmap already has sliders.